 Figures displayed for international trade by partner country in Tables 6, 15 and 28 are based on data from the International Energy Agency and from the United Nations Statistics Division COMTRADE (Commodity Trade Statistics).
-The total of all exports will likely differ from the figures given in other tables because not all of the importers are included.
+The total of all exports will likely differ from the figures given in other tables because not all of the importers are included, and also possibly because of definitional differences between data sources.